ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

 {: #add_domain}

-In this step, you will ,ap the custom domain name to the secure endpoint for the IBM Cloud region where your application is running.
+In this step, you will map the custom domain name to the secure endpoint for the {{site.data.keyword.Bluemix_notm}} region where your application is running.

 1. In the {{site.data.keyword.Bluemix_notm}} catalog, switch to your account name from the menu bar in the [console](https://console.bluemix.net/dashboard/apps).
-2. On the Cloud account page, navigate to application **Cloud Foundry Orgs**, and select **Domains** from the Actions column.
+2. On the account page, navigate to application **Cloud Foundry Orgs**, and select **Domains** from the Actions column.
 3. Click **Add a domain** and enter your custom domain name acquired from the registrar.
 4. Select the right region and click **Save**.
 5. Similarly, add the custom domain name to the UK region.